 The World Health Organization has sponsored World No Tobacco Day every May 31st since 1988.
-It's a golden opportunity to allow teenagers to go an entire day without being subjected to an invitation to smoke, chew or dip nicotine, a chemical most addiction experts consider more captivating than illegal drugs.
+It's a golden opportunity to allow teenagers to go an entire day without being subjected to an invitation to smoke, chew, dip or vape nicotine, a chemical most addiction experts consider more captivating than illegal drugs.
 Sadly, it won't happen as the industry knows that with nearly five million tobacco related deaths annually, its profits party is over unless it can chemically enslave this next generation of youth.

 But what if each of us dedicate World No Tobacco Day to removing as much tobacco product use pressure from students as possible.
 Below are ten youth tobacco use influences and how to diminish or eliminate each: